 It’s all too often that we see adoption into a technology for the wrong reasons.
-Brokers are constantly on the defense to retain existing business and win new BOR’s and have yet to catch up with a proactive approach when technology is a part of the conversation – which is almost all of the time.
+Many brokers are constantly on the defense to retain existing business and win new BOR’s and have yet to catch up with a proactive approach when technology is a part of the conversation – which is almost all of the time.
 Their clients expect them to guide them in the right direction when it comes to the most effective way to automate, yet many are left without a strategy to address this key component of benefits administration…which often results in placing their client with a solution that’s the wrong fit.

 Long gone are the days of a simple enrollment tool.
 There are not many organizations looking for a short-term solution for open enrollment.
 They want to solve problems they face every day, not once a year.
 Technology that assists with new hires, life event changes and open enrollment are becoming the norm.
 Take that a step further to onboarding, ACA compliance, PTO tracking and other functionality, and you’ll see that certain solutions on the market quickly start to lose their attraction.

 The market has evolved and with benefits technology in particular, we see an influx of platforms attempting to solve problems.
 The issue is that most of these start-ups have no idea about employee benefits delivery and instead weigh in heavily on their knowledge of technology alone.